Locum Rates: What Can I Expect?

 How much can I expect to be paid hourly as a locum doctor?

-As a rough guide, outside of London you can expect the following gross hourly rates for day/core shifts, possibly with around £5-10 per hour more for nights and weekends:
+As a rough guide, if you choose to work outside of London you can expect the following gross hourly rates for core shifts on average, possibly with around £5 -10 per hour more for nights and weekends:

 👉 SHO: Junior SHOs: £35 -£45, Senior SHOs: £40 - £50 sometimes slightly lower in popular specialities